Gailpositive/Terraform-as-IaC-on-AWS/Infrastructure-As-Code/Deploying-a-wordpress-App.md

+# DEPLOYING A WORDPRESS APLLICATION ON AWS

-# Leveraging Terraform as the Infrastructure as Code (IaC) tool to deploy a highly available Wordpress application in a single region.
+### Leveraging Terraform as the Infrastructure as Code (IaC) tool to deploy a highly available Wordpress application in a single region.
 It will be configured to leverage a Multi-AZ (data replication across multiple AZs) MySQL database and an auto-scaler based on CPU utilization for web hosting.

+#### At The End Of This Project, I will Be Able To Understand the basic building blocks of Terraform (providers, data sources, resources, etc)
+#### Develop your first Terraform project on Amazon Web Services
+#### Getting started into a typical workflow for Terraform
+#### Update and deploy changes into your infrastructure environment
 <img width="638" alt="images" src="https://github.com/Gailpositive/Terraform-on-AWS/assets/111061512/d57717f6-3790-453e-8f41-58a3f6c1de15">

 ## Architecture